raspberrypi/libcamera/Documentation/coding-style.rst

 that header file shall be included first in order to ensure it is self-contained.

-The headers shall be grouped and ordered as follows.
+The headers shall be grouped and ordered as follows:

 1. The header declaring the API being implemented (if any)
 2. The C and C++ system and standard library headers